LukeClancy/omniauth-humanid/README.md

-# OmniAuth HumanID Alpha
+# Ruby/Rails OmniAuth for HumanID Alpha

-Experimental Omniauth for humanID, a platform that prevents bots and increases privacy.
+Omniauth for humanID, a platform that prevents bots and increases privacy.
 HumanID is run by Human Internet, a non-profit that is currently financed by organizations such as Harvard and the Mozilla Foundation (I love the Mozilla Developer Network (MDN) which gives great javascript information).